Rob-Storm/DayOfDespair-Launcher/README.md

 **Day of Despair Launcher** is a utility for easily downloading and managing installs for Day of Despair

+## 👩‍💻 Modifying

+To modify this project, you can use one of the following methods:
+1. Clone with Git
+2. Download Zip
+3. Open with Visual Studio 2022

+** Make sure you have .NET Framework 4 or later installed to compile the program **

 ## 📥 Installation

 ### **With Launcher**